Meal planning can be overwhelming and meal planning on a budget might sound impossible. Just the sound of it used to make me cringe.

 Eat healthier when you meal plan

 Meal planning lets you choose what you want to eat.
 Healthy or not.
 It is just as easy to plan healthy meals when you are meal planning.
-You can google healthy recipes on a budget or 5 ingredient or fewer meals.
+You can google healthy recipes on a budget or 5 ingredients or fewer meals.

 Once you have a few recipes on hand, you can try to change them up a bit and add them to your meal plan calendar.